seanhawkridge/checkout-test/README.md

 Next, I extracted a Subtotal object from Checkout to make updating the subtotal easier, and I extracted a PriceFormatter to separate out the pretty-formatting of the checkout total.

-Finally, I refactored to ensure that promotions are applied in the correct order (items discounts first, then total discounts), no matter what order they're passed in.
+I refactored to ensure that promotions are applied in the correct order (items discounts first, then total discounts), no matter what order they're passed in.

+I then refactored out the very specific promotions, and replaced them with two generic promotion objects - MultipleItemsPromotion and PercentagePromotion - which perform the same function but can be passed arguments to vary the amounts/items being promoted.

 ## Assumptions